aphelps099/CA-SBDC/wp-content/plugins/gf-no-duplicates/readme.txt

 You can also use [Fresh Forms](https://wordpress.org/plugins/fresh-forms-for-gravity/) for automated cache exclusion if you use any of the embedding methods and caching plugins supported (see Fresh Forms description for more details).

+== Frequently Asked Questions ==

+= Is it possible to customize the message shown for duplicate submissions? =

+Yes.
+You can do this from the Forms > Settings > GF No Duplicates settings page.
+Or using the gnd_duplicate_submission_message filter.
+See the example below:

+`add_filter( 'gnd_duplicate_submission_message', function( $message, $form ) {
+	$message = 'Your custom text goes here';
+	return $message;
+}, 10, 2 );`

+Using the filter will override the default message and any custom message that you may have added in the settings page.

 == Changelog ==

+= 1.2 =

+* Added a settings page to allow customizing the duplicate submission message.

+= 1.1.1 =

+* Added the gnd_duplicate_submission_message filter to allow customizing the duplicate submission message.

 = 1.1 =